RobertThePublisher/theultimatewin11setup/README.md

 DISCLAIMER: This readme.md is a demonstration and a host of the sanctuary.
 This will show more what is the sanctuary: http://youtube.com/post/UgkxucJ-GDGkxUXTNmqg3-6EyEwT0S-FMWE1?si=Y6_uSHLOARH9lfaP

 Subscribe for more: https://www.youtube.com/@PTOT2.0TheMasterThatIsCool275

+ANOTHER DISCLAIMER FROM WINDOWS 12 CONCEPT: Microsoft don't own the windows 12 project.
+This shold not be confused.
+Just For Fun.
+Do not send this to microsoft i warn you or this project wwill get lot of hate and will be banned.
+Made with AI.
+It's a lot better than the official one releasing sooner and unofficials.